 The pacing and style of the course make it accessible for a broad age range, including adults.
 The progression is gradual which makes it very manageable for younger students as well as for older students with no knowledge of music theory.
 For example, students will be playing only on the white keys through the first three courses.
 The first course teaches students how to determine which notes in the music correlate with keys on the keyboard and how to play with accurate timing.
 Music theory is introduced gradually as well.

 Through the lessons of Book 1, students practice very short pieces of music and parts of larger pieces.
 When they complete the 22 lessons, they should work through the 25-page Book 1 Tunes that is included as part of the course.
 It has a number of old familiar songs written with music for only one hand, and tunes in this book shift from easy to more difficult.
 After students have mastered most, if not all, of the tunes in this book, they should be well prepared to move on to Book 2.
+Book 2 teaches how to play notes with the left hand, then how to play with both hands simultaneously.
+It also introduces simple harmonies created by playing multiple notes at a time.

 Dempster is thorough, providing instruction along with lots of repetition and practice through multi-sensory learning methods.
 For example, he teaches students to recognize musical notes by their letter names as well as when written in musical notation.
 He models how to play on the video segments.
 He has students write their own musical notation to reinforce the location of each note on the music staff.
 He has them play and say the letter names of notes they are playing.
 And he sometimes provides audio clips so students can listen as well.
 Dempster’s Scottish accent is a delightful added bonus.